jose-lopez/ner_tagger/README.md

 $ python ./src/tagger/ner_tagger.py --model=<model> --patterns=<file_of_patterns> --corpus=<files_to_tag>

 --model:  the name of the model to use.

---patterns:  the path to the patterns file
+--patterns:  the path to the patterns file.

 --corpus:  the path to the corpus to tag.

 example: